 Pulliam Bailey reported in the story cited above: “More than 100 of the denomination’s 46,000 churches have threatened to cut off financial support for the SBC’s umbrella fund.”
 Christianity Today

 The churches represent less than 1 percent of the 46,000 congregations that make up America’s largest Protestant denomination.
 But they also represent the most complaints on any issue “in recent memory,” according to the SBC’s Executive Committee, which is investigating the problem in search of “redemptive solutions.”[Russell Moore Still Has a Job, Though 100 Churches Have Threatened to Pull SBC Funds, By Jeremy Weber, March 13, 2017]

 is among the dissenters.
 He said he would withhold up to $1 million from the umbrella fund.
 However, Prestonwood argues the decision to withhold funds “is not and never has been about Trump,” saying instead it “is a leadership question” about “humility and accountability.”

 Frank Page, president of the executive committee, met with Moore for two hours on March 13 and the two released a joint statement saying, “We fully support one another and look forward to working together on behalf of Southern Baptists in the years to come” [Page & Moore: 'We fully support one another',

 But this doesn’t mean much: in the decentralized Southern Baptist system, Page can’t fire Moore anyway.

 are the ones who could actually dismiss Moore.
 That board has 35 trustees on it, so a majority would be 18.

 If you’re a member of the Southern Baptist Convention, discuss this issue with your church leadership.
 And if you attend another church, you may need to discuss it with your leadership as well.

 They’ve been bamboozled by a thin veneer of pious-sounding propaganda which promotes globalism under the guise of Christianity.

 American Christians shouldn’t stand for it.
 It’s not our Christian duty to destroy our nation.

-American citizen Allan Wall (email him) moved back to the U.S.A. in 2008 after many years residing in Mexico.
+Be polite but firm.American citizen Allan Wall (email him) moved back to the U.S.A. in 2008 after many years residing in Mexico.
 Allan`s wife is Mexican, and their two sons are bilingual.
 In 2005, Allan served a tour of duty in Iraq with the Texas Army National Guard.
 His VDARE.COM articles are archived here; his Mexidata.info articles are archived here ; his News With Views columns are archived here; and his website is here.